 Michael Waddell’s Wildlife Management Tips & Techniques

 Every year, more and more Americans are choosing to leave city life and put down roots beyond the city limits.
 And for many, the desire to build a new lifestyle around recreational hunting, habitat improvement, or multi-generational traditions is fueling their rural moves.
 Maybe your family falls into this camp.
 If so, you might be interested in an actionable wildlife management plan to create a habitat more wildlife will choose to call home.
-And, if the thought of doing so seems a bit overwhelming, Backyard Life has tapped Michael Waddell.
-A legendary hunter and lifelong homesteader he has the best practical, straightforward advice you’ll need to get started with your wildlife management planning.
+And, if the thought of doing so seems a bit overwhelming, Backyard Life has tapped Michael Waddell, a legendary hunter and lifelong homesteader.
+He offers up the best practical, straightforward advice you’ll need to get started with your wildlife management planning.

 Michael is quick to point out how fortunate he was to have grown up hunting on his family’s rural-Georgia land.
-But, he reminds readers that creating and maintaining a wildlife habitat like it isn’t as hard as you might think.
-But, before the Bone Collector star shares his personal wildlife management techniques, these are the fundamental wildlife management principles he recommends following to help bring your family’s dream property to life.
+But, he reminds readers that creating and maintaining a wildlife habitat like isn’t as hard as you might think.
+Before the Bone Collector star shares his personal wildlife management techniques, these are the fundamental wildlife management principles he recommends following to help bring your family’s dream property to life.

 Wildlife Management Principles

 Assessing Your Resources

-The first step in developing a successful wildlife management plan, Michael says, is assessing your property’s natural ability to provide basic resources.
+The first step in developing a successful wildlife management plan is assessing your property’s natural ability to provide basic resources.
 These are food, water, cover, and space—all wildlife species require them to survive, multiply, and thrive.
 While the optimal types, amounts, and arrangements of each resource will vary by species, higher-quality resources will almost always support a higher density of wildlife.